 User Guided Abductive Proof Generation for Answer Set Programming Queries

-We present a method for calculating possible proofs of a query with respect to a given Answer Set Programming (ASP) rule set using an abductive process where the space of abducibles is automatically constructed just from the input rules alone.
-Given a (possibly empty) set of user inputed facts, our method is able to infer any additional facts that may be needed for the entailment of a query and output a set of directed edges representing a justification tree, all without the user needing to explicitly specify the space of abducibles.
-Furthermore our method is able to take user supplied facts into account and adapt the proofs accordingly.
-Past work in implementing abductive reasoning systems has been primarily based on top-down execution methods with prolog as the underlying engine.
-Recently sCASP has been proposed as a goal directed ASP engine which is able to incorporate abduction but it too uses a top-down execution mechanism which can sometimes suffer from issues like a lack of true declaritivity.
-Furthermore, there maybe use cases where one wants to know all the resulting consequences of an abductive solution to a query with respect to a rule-set.
-Much less work has been done on realizing abduction purely in a bottom up ASP solver like Clingo.
-After describing and explaining our encodings, we establish the appropriate proof search completeness and finiteness results.
-Central to our methods is the use of Clingo ASP's choice rules and weak constraints features.
+We present a method for generating possible proofs of a query with respect to a given Answer Set Programming (ASP) rule set using an abductive process where the space of abducibles is automatically constructed just from the input rules alone.
+Given a (possibly empty) set of user provided facts, our method infers any additional facts that may be needed for the entailment of a query and then outputs these extra facts, without the user needing to explicitly specify the space of all abducibles.
+We also present a method to generate a set of directed edges corresponding to the justification graph for the query.
+Furthermore, through different forms of implicit term substitution, our method can take user provided facts into account and suitably modify the abductive solutions.
+Past work on abduction has been primarily based on goal directed methods.
+However these methods can result in solvers that are not truly declarative.
+Much less work has been done on realizing abduction in a bottom up solver like the Clingo ASP solver.
+We describe novel ASP programs which can be run directly in Clingo to yield the abductive solutions and directed edge sets without needing to modify the underlying solving engine.